RarelyCharlie/rarelycharlie.github.io/books.md

 [Review at 7 Cups](# "TO BE ADDED") &bull; [Google Books](https://books.google.com/books?id=nbU4AAAAIAAJ)

-#### Carl R. Rogers (1961) _On Becoming a Person_
+#### Carl R. Rogers (1961) _On Becoming a Person: A Therapists View of Psychotherapy_

-Subtitled, _A Therapists View of Psychotherapy_, this book sets out the basis of client-centered therapy, which builds on active listening and extends it.
-Some of the philosophy and techniques described could be used by listeners at 7 Cups.
+Sets out the basis of client-centered therapy, which builds on active listening and extends it.
+Some of the philosophy and techniques described could optionally be used by listeners at 7 Cups who want to go beyind the basics, but some couldn't.

 # Mental illness and society

 Mental illness in relation to culture and society.

+#### Robert Whitaker (2010) _Anatomy of an Epidemic: Magic Bullets, Psychiatric Drugs, and the Astonishing Rise of Mental Illness in America_

+A journalist investigates the reasons for the recent huge increase in mental illness in America.

 #### Johann Hari (2018) _Lost Connections: Uncovering the Real Causes of Depression and the Unexpected Solutions_